rohaldb/Material-UI-Gatsby-Resume-Template/README.md

 ### Content

 Inside of `gatsby-config.js` you'll find a `resume` js object nested inside of `siteMetadata`.
-Simply update this object to reflect the content from your resume and the content will be loaded automatically.
+Simply update this object to reflect the content from your resume and it will be loaded automatically.

 Here is a sample of what it could look like:
 ```js